 We go to our local RSPCA regularly as a family just to give the animals a bit of love!

 Mini golf is a terrific whole-family activity that is beloved by people of all ages!
 Google the nearest location to you!

 Botanical gardens may sound like a huge snooze fest – but they are a treasure of beauty and information.
 Join a guided tour and have the kids identify some of the better-known species of plants!

 Go Bird Watching

-Some kids are interested in learning more about their feathery friends of the sky.
+Some kids are interested in learning more about their feathery friends in the sky.
 They can learn how to build a bird’s nest or put bird treats if there are trees nearby.
-They can write on their bird journal the birds they have seen.
+They can write in their bird journal the birds they have seen.

 Go for a Nature Walk

 It is much healthier when you turn a walk into a nature walk with your children.
 This gives them the opportunity to explore and appreciate the natural world.
 Check out any local river walks or trails at National Parks.

 Do a Morning Boot Sale